bennyd87708/TTTVR/README.md

 - VR versions of TTT HUD elements (radar, traitor traps, etc.)
 - Indicator for player's role at the start of the round
 - Gun muzzle position and melee weapon fixes
-- Ability to suicide with headshot like in Pavlov VR
+- Ability to suicide with headshot like in Pavlov VR (toggleable with tttvr_suicide cvar)
 - Can physically pickup weapons with hands while holstered

 ## To-Do ##